 This is the most dramatic effect.
 It creates a negative image so the elements of the image come out as edges or line drawings.
 On a lighter note, I think this can be used to add a mystery element or even a supernatural element to the images.
 Imagine, something that can scare your friends with this effect.

-Cartoon Effect – Asus Zenfone 3s Max
+Cartoon effect with Asus Zenfone 3s Max

 This effect adds a granular layer of black dots around the edges of the elements in the image.
-I am still thinking how this can be used effectively.
+I am still thinking about how this can be used effectively.

 Sepia is the color of nostalgia or color of memories.
 It is the color that old paper takes – check out the old books in a library and you would know what I mean.
-The sepia effect in images adds an element of time – as if the images belongs to a bygone era and not the current times.
+The sepia effect in images adds an element of time – as if the images belong to a bygone era and not the current times.
 I use it to effectively add age to images of old monuments and sometimes in festivals like this one to tell you that they have been there for some time now.

 Do I need to explain, how you can use it?
 Express your love using this effect.